Ikisehestherjoan/The_Data_Build_Team/README.md

 #### **5. Visualizing the Data**
 Once the data is loaded into PostgreSQL, you can use **Power BI** or other visualization tools to create interactive dashboards.
-Connect Power BI to the PostgreSQL database using the PostgreSQL connector, and query the relevant data to build your visualizations.
+Connect Power BI to the PostgreSQL database using the PostgreSQL connector provided in the `.env` file, and query the stock_data table to build your visualizations.

 ---